nicosommi/gddify/README.md

 Reduces the work overhead on complex architectures.
 There are more advatanges, keep reading [here](http://nicosommi.com).

 *Can I use gdd on other languages different than javascript?
 Yes.*
 It's language agnostic.
 You will need node.js installed in order to run it, but it can contain any kind of components.
 Java, C#, PHP, Ruby, etc.

 *There is a repo with known packages?
-Yes.*
-Currently it's built-in inside this package.
-As the community grows and contributes there will be an official repo.
-If you want to submit your project to be in the repo, feel free to open a new issue or create a new PR.
+No.*
+You can just use any repo or even folder that contains a valid swComponent.json file!

 *Can I install gdd globally?
 Yes.*
-But, please, don't.
-Read why [here](http://nicosommi.com/?p=518).

 *Can I use it already?
 Yes.*
 But as it's still on a early-early-early version, so you should use it carefully, taking care of committing all your changes before running gddify, so you can always stash them after that.
 It's not rock solid yet but it has a high test coverage and it follow good practices for the source code (js standard).
 Also, on complex cases you will need to do some stuff manually yet.

 *There are requirements to use gddify?
 Yes.*
 Gddify requires node.js and your commitment to the GDD approach to be really useful.

 *What happens with files with no comment support?
 We use a intermmediate file.*
 For example, for package.json, you can maintain a package.js that, using the provided jsonification command, compiles that js to package.json automatically.
 You can see how it's done by looking the swComponent.json for this repo.
+You can configure blocks to jsonificate, copy or move their files after the synchronization occurs.

 *How can I get help/support/new features?
 Contact me.*
 You can either send me an email to nicosommi@gmail.com or visit my company website http://www.integracionesagiles.com I'm an enterpreneur and a open source developer.